Dewera/Lunar/README.md

 MappingsFlags.DiscardHeaders
 ```

-Specifies that any TLS callbacks and DllMain should not be called
+Specifies that the entry point of any TLS callbacks and the DLL should not be called

 ```c#
 MappingsFlags.SkipInitialisationRoutines